 - Data for all 423 suppliers was put together by supplier. - For each KPI, the data point for the suppliers that were identified as creating 80% of the issues (from the pareto charts), were individually marked in red. - A Weight Factor was chosen for each of the KPIs (table 4).
-To choose the weight factor, a team of leaders which included Supplier Controls team, and Supplier Quality team members were invited as a team to fill out a prioritization matrix based on Business Risk and Patient Risk to come up with ces, Rejected Parts, and Parts Received.
-Once each of these KPIs have an indexed score, a total quality index score could be calculated [3].
-The score is an indication of the overall quality performance of the supplier and the tool provides a decision-making matrix which instructs which action to take based on the supplier performance.
-Below, each of the steps taken to create the tool explained.
+To choose the weight factor, a team of leaders which included Supplier Controls team, and Supplier Quality team members were invited as a team to fill out a prioritization matrix based on Business Risk and Patient Risk to come up with the weighted factors.